 Inside a hard drive is something that looks more than a bit like an old record player: There’s a platter, or stacked platters, which spin around a central axis — a spindle — typically at about 5,400 to 7,200 revolutions per minute.
 Some hard drives built for performance work faster.

-Proven technology that’s been in use for decades makes hard disk drives cheap — much cheaper, per gigabyte, than solid state drives — as low as three cents per gigabyte.
+Proven technology that’s been in use for decades makes hard disk drives cheap — much cheaper, per gigabyte than solid state drives.
+HDD storage can run as low as three cents per gigabyte.
 You don’t spend a lot but you get lots of space.
-Hard drive makers continue to improve storage capacity while keeping costs low, so hard drives remain the champion of anyone looking for a lot of storage without spending a lot of money.
+HDD makers continue to improve storage capacity while keeping costs low, so HDDs remain the choice of anyone looking for a lot of storage without spending a lot of money.

-In the opposite corner: the Solid State Drive
+In the Opposite Corner: The Solid State Drive (SSD)

 Solid State Drives (SSDs) have become much more common in recent years.
-They’re standard issue across Apple’s laptop line, for example — the MacBook, Retina MacBook Pro and MacBook Air all come with SSDs.
+They’re standard issue across Apple’s laptop line, for example the MacBook, MacBook Pro and MacBook Air all come standard with SSDs.
 So does the Mac Pro.
-Even Macs that don’t come with SSDs by default, like the Mac mini and iMac, have SSD options, or “Fusion Drives” which combine SSD and hard drive storage together.

 SSDs work in principle the same way the storage on your smartphone or tablet works.
 But the SSDs you find in today’s Macs and PCs work faster than the storage in your mobile device.

-The mechanical nature of hard disk drives limits their overall performance.
+The mechanical nature of HDDs limits their overall performance.
 Hard drive makers work tirelessly to improve data transfer speeds and reduce latency and idle time, but there’s a finite amount they can do.
 SSDs provide a huge performance advantage over hard drives — they’re faster to start up, faster to shut down, and faster to transfer data.

-What’s more, SSDs can be made smaller, can use less power than hard drives do, don’t make noise, and can be more reliable because they’re not mechanical.
+SSDs can be made smaller and use less power than hard drives.
+They also don’t make noise, and can be more reliable because they’re not mechanical.
 As a result, computers designed to use SSDs can be smaller, thinner, lighter and last much longer on a single battery charge than computers that use hard drives.